 Our internet break ended this morning with arrival in Puerto Peñasco.
 We keep up with coaching clients and writing assignments and faraway loved ones through the Iridium GO, but removing the option to “just check the news” has been refreshing!

 We’ll draw on that energy in the weeks ahead, as plans are brewing.
 Projects on Totem: which do we tackle?
 Shopping run to Arizona: how do we manage it?
-Gonzo to the Pacific Northwest?
+Gonzo road trip to the Pacific Northwest?
 Maybe, yes, that too.

 With busy days looming, I appreciate anew these joys of cruising.